-Robb is an associate in our Fredericton office with a practice focused on business and technology law, often for clients with high growth potential in the start-up sector.
+Robb’s practice is focused on business and technology law, often for clients with high growth potential in the start-up sector.
 His corporate/commercial practice ranges from general to transactional work, including traditional financing and venture capital investments.
 In the technology realm, Robb advises clients on cloud-based agreements, and continues to follow fast-moving industry developments such as blockchain and cybersecurity.

 In an increasingly “borderless world”, Robb’s clients often pursue global markets.
 With an active interest in foreign affairs and international trade, Robb has researched and been involved in matters relating to trade law, including the Trans-Pacific Partnership Agreement (TPP) and the impact it has on export/import opportunities.